The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 Stop 4: The Mercantile Hotel (25 George St)

-- Why it’s special: Australia’s (self-proclaimed) oldest Irish pub, with a cozy atmosphere, live Irish music, and a great selection of Irish beers and food.
+- Why it’s special: Australia’s (self-proclaimed) longest running Irish pub has been trading since 1915.
+Known for its live Irish music, and a great selection of Irish beers and food.
+Currently undergoing major renovations.

 - Must-try: A pint of Guinness and some traditional Irish stew.